masasakano/mathml_mathjax_js/README.md

 This package provides MathML-MathJax related JavaScripts, specifically, a small code to automatically determine to load MathJax or not.

 The original repository is hosted on Github: <https://github.com/masasakano/mathml_mathjax_js>
+The JavaScript and sample HTML files are ported to <https://masasakano.github.io/mathml_mathjax_js/>

 ## Introduction ##